PX4/PX4-user_guide/en/advanced_config/tuning_the_ecl_ekf.md

 Note that data from only one barometer is fused, even if multiple barometers are available.
 The barometer with the highest [CAL_BAROx_PRIO](../advanced_config/parameter_reference.md#CAL_BARO0_PRIO) priority value is selected first, falling back to the next highest priority barometer if a sensor fault is detected.
+If barometers have equal-highest priorities, the first detected is used.
 A barometer can be completely disabled as a possible source by setting its `CAL_BAROx_PRIO` value to `0` (disabled).

 See [Height](#height) more details about the configuration of height sources.